c4software/pi-as-keyboard/README.md

 ## Informations

-This project is voluntary small and simple to be used as a base for more complex projects (like hot keyboard remapping, Pi as Keyboard board, etc)
+This project is voluntary small and simple to be used as a base for more complex projects (like hot keyboard remapping, Pi as Keyboard controller, etc)

 All this setup as been tested on my Raspberry Pi Zero W the 2016/03/21.